The world has solutions to poverty. Can you distribute them to those in need?

 BYU students from all majors and disciplines are needed to tackle this challenge!
 To learn more about how to get involved and how to create a Y-Prize team, please email us.

 An estimated 4 million newborns pass away annually throughout the world, many due to asphyxiation and respiratory-related complications in the developing world.
-These deaths could be prevented through respirators.
+Respirators could prevent these deaths.
 Although the technology is available, the high cost creates low accessibility to those in need.
 In 2014, BYU engineering students created a low-cost respirator.
 While this is a viable solution for newborn inhalation needs, accessibility analyses and sustainability business models need to be configured.

 The Proven Solution